Personal Financial Management for Bankruptcy

 Breaking Costly Habits

-Alcoholics Anonymous and Gamblers Anonymous are organizations dedicated toward providing support and guidance to individuals recovering from alcohol and gambling addictions.
+• Alcoholics Anonymous, Narcotics Anonymous, and Gamblers Anonymous are organizations dedicated toward providing support and guidance to individuals recovering from substance abuse and gambling addictions.
+Debtors Anonymous helps individuals become more financially stable by not taking on unsecured debt.

 Paying for College